International Forest Garden / Food Forest Symposium

 There will several main speakers each morning presenting around a forest gardening theme.

 There will be boards available for participants to display presentations about their project or research.
-There will be a timetabled opportunity for you to be by your presentation and answer questions about it to others.
 The area available is 1m2 per person and materials will be available to attach sheets (photos, graphs, etc).
 Boards must be booked in advance – please indicate on the registration form if you would like board space.

 As well as main speakers each day, there will be opportunities for 10-minute ‘lightning’ presentations (with a maximum of 20 slides/photos) by delegates who would like to offer a short description of their project or research to the group.
 Please indicate on your registration form if you’d be interested in this and we’ll be in touch with you about it.
 Sorry but we can’t offer any payment for this.